GrosSacASac/JavaScript-Set-Up/README.md

 _insert your own rules here_

-I use 4 space to indent
+I use 4 space to indent.

-use [JSDocs comments](https://github.com/jsdoc3/jsdoc) to generate documentation if you are writing an API/library.
+You may use [JSDocs comments](https://github.com/jsdoc3/jsdoc) to generate documentation especially if you are writing a big API/library.

 ##Linting and testing